rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 # :material-content-duplicate: NetReplica Guide: Configuration and Execution with NetBox

-This guide describes the necessary configurations to integrate NetReplica with NetBox.
+This guide outlines the necessary configurations for integrating NetReplica with NetBox.
 NetReplica is a tool used for replicating and analyzing networks, while NetBox is a network asset management platform.

 ## :octicons-tools-24: Step 1: Direct Execution with NRX